| Melting glaciers, shrinking polar ice and

 is was ideological fervor that made the CRYSYS team choose their somewhat propagandistic acronym for

+their organization.
 However, in addition to the false assumption as to the trends in CO2

 content of the atmosphere, there is another flaw that is illustrated in the trend in the